 8. Always check a similar item on eBay before you list your item

 This check will give you an idea of how much you can expect in return.
 Don’t forget the charges! eBay and PayPal both charge you for using their sites as do brick and mortar and online resell shops.
 As a rule of thumb, whatever your items sell for you will get 50% of the sale price.

 9. Take clear photos and list with precise descriptions

 Buyers want to be sure they are buying something they will like and will fit.
-Take clear and will lit photos of your items, so there are no surprises after purchase.
-If possible, find the original image from the store you bought the item from, take a photo of yourself in the item, and one of the item alone.
+Take clear and well-lit photos of your items, so there are no surprises after purchase.
+If possible, find the original image from the store you bought the item from, take a photo of yourself in the article, and one of the item alone.
 Be sure to include a description of the price for the buyer as well.

 10. All clothes should be clean and in a saleable condition

 No holes, stains or alterations, ironed, crease free and on a hanger.
 Designer bags sell better with their dust bag so dig that out and press it.
 Place the clothes for the vintage dealer and the designer clothes for the dress agency on wooden hangers and package them in a garment bag.
 Present your clothes like presents.